gatblau/artisan/docs/synopsis.md

 1. [the packaging engine](#packaging-engine) packages and unpackage files using the [zip compression format](https://en.wikipedia.org/wiki/ZIP_(file_format)).

-2. `the execution engine` executes the logic within the packages using toolchain specific [standard containerised runtimes](https://github.com/gatblau/artisan/tree/master/runtime).
+2. [the execution engine](#execution-engine) executes the logic within the packages using toolchain specific [standard containerised runtimes](https://github.com/gatblau/artisan/tree/master/runtime).
 The execution engine can run different functions requiring different toolchains using flows(<sup>[1](#flow_footnote)</sup>).

-3. `the publishing engine` provides the means to tag, push, pull and open packages, enforcing the cryptographic verification of author/source.
+3. [the publishing engine](#publishing-engine) provides the means to tag, push, pull and open packages, enforcing the cryptographic verification of author/source.

-4. `the input engine` to improve usability and foster reusability, automation packages must have a standard way to publish and consume variables and generate variable specifications.
+4. [the input engine](#input-engine) to improve usability and foster reusability, automation packages must have a standard way to publish and consume variables and generate variable specifications.
 The input engine provide options for automated generation of variable files and loading variables from different sources.

-5. `the crypto engine` every package is digitally signed by default using [PGP Keys](https://en.wikipedia.org/wiki/Pretty_Good_Privacy).
+5. [the cryptographic engine](#cryptographic-engine) every package is digitally signed by default using [PGP Keys](https://en.wikipedia.org/wiki/Pretty_Good_Privacy).
 When the execution engine opens a package, it verifies its digital seal(<sup>[2](#digi_seal_footnote)</sup>) to ensure it is trusted.
 The crypto engine can create, import, encrypt and decrypt files, and sign and verify packages.

 ---